Greek Food: 65 Authentic Dishes You Need (IMMEDIATELY)

 29. Yiaourti Me Meli

-A bowl full of the Greek dish, Yiaourti Me Meli.
+A small bowl of Yiaourti Me Meli.

 It sounds like a dessert, since it has Greek yogurt, honey, and walnuts, but I’m going to count it as a main since it can be made for breakfast.